Appliance Administration: Restrict Accounts, Networks, and Ports, Set Up Syslog, Enable Login Agreement, Reset Admin Account

 Manage access to /appliance administrative interface accounts by setting how many failed logins are allowed.
 Set how long an account is locked out after passing the failed login limit.
 Also, set the number of days a password may be used before expiration and restrict reuse of previously used passwords.

-You can restrict access to your appliance’s administrative interface by setting network addresses that are or are not allowed and by selecting the ports through which this interface will be accessible.
+You can restrict access to your B Series Appliance’s administrative interface by setting network addresses that are or are not allowed and by selecting the ports through which this interface will be accessible.

 In the Accepted Addresses field, define IP addresses or networks that will always be granted access to /appliance.
 In Rejected Addresses, define IP addresses or networks that will always be denied access to /appliance.
 Use the Default Action dropdown to determine whether to accept or to reject IP addresses and networks not listed in either of the above fields.
 In the case of overlap, the most specific match takes precedence.